-So, how can an employee chatbot make a difference in your organization?
+So, how can an employee chatbot make a difference in your enterprise?

 What's a Corporate Chatbot?

-Specific businesses build Corporate Chatbots to help internal employees accomplish tasks and access information.
+Specific businesses build Corporate or Enterprise Chatbots to help internal employees accomplish tasks and access information.
 Typically, these chatterbots have access to internal company knowledge and must follow strict corporate security and compliance policies.

 These bots use generative AI to answer employee questions conversationally.
 Think ChatGPT but trained on your company documents.